Springfield-Lin/Wand-De-Enshittifier/README.md

 <h4>An open-source interoperability tool designed to extend local client-side configurations and improve the UX of the Wand application.</h4>

-**🚨 IMPORTANT NOTICE: THIS PROJECT HAS NO OFFICIAL YOUTUBE TUTORIALS, GUIDES, OR PREBUILT EXECUTABLE DOWNLOADS. 🚨 There are no official videos showing how to install or use this tool.
+~~**🚨 IMPORTANT NOTICE: THIS PROJECT HAS NO OFFICIAL YOUTUBE TUTORIALS, GUIDES, OR PREBUILT EXECUTABLE DOWNLOADS. 🚨 There are no official videos showing how to install or use this tool.
 Scammers are creating fake tutorials using this project's name and placing malware/password stealers in the video descriptions.
 Official GitHub releases contain release notes only, not `.exe` files.
 If you downloaded an `.exe` or archive from a YouTube link, a random website, or a third-party mirror, you did not get it from this project.
-We are not responsible for third-party downloads.**
+We are not responsible for third-party downloads.**~~

+**I've built and uploaded my own custom fork in the releases page, only get the app from there AND NOWHERE ELSE and make absolutely sure to verify the file checksum.

 ## 👾 What does it access?